Selbi182/SpotifyDiscoveryBot/README.md

 ```

 ### `relay.properties`
-Use this file to automatically forward specific artist to a given URL.
+Use this file to automatically forward new releases of specific artist to a given URL.
 You can use this to, for example, post new releases to a webhook that is connected to a Discord bot.
 You must additionally have the artists followed on Spotify for this to work.

 **Usage:**
 * `relay_url`: The target URL